Carel Balth

 Carel Balth (Rotterdam, November 25, 1939 – Vreeland, July 10, 2019) was a Dutch artist and curator.

-Balth was born in Rotterdam.
-His work is characterised by the innovative use of new media, where a synthesis of light, motion and space occupies a central position and where new means of perception are investigated.
-Balth uses a wide array of tools to get to the core of human perception and consistently utilises unconventional means and materials, from vinyl to Plexiglas to deliberately pixilated images.
+He was self-taught and lived and worked in the Netherlands and Italy.
+Between 1987 and 1999 he worked regularly from his studio in White Street in New York.
+The main themes in his work are light, time, space and movement.
 Balth has made many different kinds of works in his career, but his hallmark is exploring the intersections between abstract photography, painting and new media.
-Important influences in his work are Mondriaan and Lucio Fontana.